 Also, you will find search results are slightly modified.
-For instance, if you search Narendra Modi, the search engine would return webpages from sites like famousbirthdays.com, britannica.com, instead of Wikipedia and news websites.
-The aim is to provide the simple and easy-to-read content that kids could understand without putting a lot of effort.
+For instance, if you search Bill Gates, the search engine would return webpages from sites like famousbirthdays.com, britannica.com, instead of Wikipedia and news websites.
+The aim is to provide easy-to-read and straightforward content that kids could understand without putting a lot of effort.

-MetaGer is German-based metasearch engine, developed on 24 small scale web crawlers.
-It focuses on user’s privacy and makes searches untraceable by leaving no footprint behind.
-Also, it integrates a proxy server so that users can open any link anonymously from the search results while keeping their IP address hidden from the destination server.
+MetaGer is a German-based metasearch engine, developed on 24 small scale web crawlers.
+It focuses on the user’s privacy and makes searches untraceable by leaving no footprint behind.
+Also, it integrates a proxy server so that users can open any link anonymously from the search results while keeping their IP addresses hidden from the destination server.
 This eliminates the chances of advertisers to target you for ads.

 The results are obtained from 50 different search engines.
-Before presenting final results of the query, they are filtered, compiled an sorted.
+Before presenting the final results of the query, they are filtered, compiled and sorted.

-This is an open source search engine for finding software development project, including new frameworks, libraries and tools.
-It monitors more than 2.5 million open source libraries across 34 different package managers.
+This is an open-source search engine for finding software development projects, including new frameworks, libraries, and tools.
+It monitors more than 2.5 million open-source libraries across 34 different package managers.

 9. Creative Commons Search

-This search engine is extremely useful for bloggers and authors who need content that could be reused in a blog post or commercial applications.
+This search engine is handy for bloggers and authors who need content that could be reused in a blog post or commercial applications.
 It allows users to search for images and contents that are released under the creative commons license.

 IxQuick is the metasearch engine that provides the top 10 results from different search engines.
 In order to rank the results, it uses a ‘star system’ that awards one star to each result that has been returned from a search engine.
 Therefore, results returned from the most search engines would be at the top.

 IxQuick doesn’t store your private details – no history, no query is collected.
-However, it uses only one cookie, known as ‘preference’, to remember your search preferences for future searches, which automatically gets deleted if you don’t use visit IxQuick for 90 days.
-Moreover, with around 5.7 million searches per day, the network is growing very fast, and currently supports 17 languages.
+However, it uses only one cookie, known as ‘preference’, to remember your search preferences for future searches, which automatically gets deleted if you don’t visit IxQuick for 90 days.
+With around 5.7 million searches per day, the network is growing very fast and currently supports 17 languages.